- Central America

 And if you are rather not, that's cool too.
 You can still follow our efforts on social media.

 If for whatever reason you’re unhappy with our messages you can unsubscribe at any time.
 Just click ‘Unsubscribe’ at the bottom of every email we send.

 But we hope you stick around.
 We’re just getting started at something pretty good.

 Oceanic Society invites you to the other side of the world to experience ocean life in a way that few other places on Earth can match.
-Our naturalist led snorkeling program will take you to three jewels of underwater wildlife viewing: Ulithi Atoll, The Rock Islands of Palau – A UNESCO World Heritage Site, and Yap Island.
+This naturalist led snorkeling program will take you to three jewels of underwater wildlife viewing: Ulithi Atoll, The Rock Islands of Palau, A UNESCO World Heritage Site, and Yap Island.

 |Official Language(s)||English, Palauan|